K9 Units in Small Departments

 K9 Units in Small Departments:

-A Thesis presented to the Faculty of Mount Olive College in partial
+Overcoming Budget Constraints for Forming and Maintaining the Unit.
+A Thesis presented to the Faculty of Mount Olive College in partial fulfillment of the requirements for the degree of Bachelor of Science in Criminal Justice Administration

 by